This webpage is being updated!

 The Purpose of the Grant Program

 The academic year lasts for 9 months and starts either in August or September, depending on the schedule of the host university.
-The American collaborative partner of the FLTA program is the Institute of International Education (IIE).
+The U.S. cooperative agency of the FLTA program is the Institute of International Education (IIE).

 Benefits

-- The total minimum grant USD 15 000 (including the university contribution).
+- Grant: The total minimum grant USD 15 000 (including the university contribution).

-- During the FLTA year, the grantee has a right to complete four university courses for free: two during the fall semester and two during the spring semester.
-The courses are agreed on together with the university and depending on the university, the courses are for credit or audit-only.
+- University courses free of charge: The grantee has the right to complete four university courses for free: two during the fall semester and two during the spring semester.
+The courses are agreed on together with the university, and depending on the university, the courses are for credit or audit-only.

-- Fulbright grantees do not have to pay visa fees.
+- Free visa: Fulbright grantees do not have to pay visa fees.

-- The Fulbright grant and network bring additional value to your career development: the grant is internationally known and valued.
+The Fulbright grant also gives remarkable extra value to your career growth, as the grant is internationally recognized and respected.

 During my Fulbright year as a teaching assistant I gained valuable knowledge and skills about teaching Finnish as a second language.
 This skill set is a great addition to my pedagogical knowledge I have acquired in my MA on elementary education in Finland.
 Getting to work and be mentored by a professional Finnish language teacher has been inspiring and rewarding.
 While working at the university I also came across with some great opportunities to enhance my academic career. - FLTA grantee 2023-24